 The Terry Lee Grantham Memorial Award was endowed through the Texas Bar Foundation in 2014 by Terry Lee Grantham’s family and friends.
 As an enduring tribute to Terry’s life and work in the practice of law, this award is made annually to an outstanding Texas lawyer.
 The award celebrates Terry’s life as a gifted and committed man and lawyer who devoted himself completely to every task he undertook.
 Each recipient of this award must exemplify the qualities of an accomplished, talented and dedicated practitioner, a servant of the profession and an ardent advocate, demonstrating dedication and service with the same passion that defined Terry’s life and work.
 The Texas Tech University School of Law will receive the cash portion of the award for the Terry Lee Grantham Energy Law Scholarship.

 The Dougherty Award is a joint award of the State Bar of Texas and the Texas Bar Foundation that recognizes an outstanding legal services staff attorney.
 The award is named for the late J. Chrys Dougherty, a private attorney and Bar leader, whose efforts helped to build a strong working partnership between the State Bar of Texas and legal services providers.
 The award includes a $1,500 stipend funded by the Texas Bar Foundation and is supplemented by a contribution from Graves, Dougherty, Hearon & Moody.
-For more information about the J. Chrys Dougherty Legal Services Award, contact the State Bar of Texas.
+For nominations for the J. Chrys Dougherty Legal Services Award, contact the State Bar of Texas.